Make Your Own Face Mask

 - Optional layer of wadding or carbon filter in between fabric layers

-- Lay main and lining with right sides together and stitch most of the way around
+- Lay main fabric and lining with right sides together and stitch along the top and bottom leaving ends open.

-- Bag out the mask through the opening and topstitch to secure and close
+- Bag out the mask through the opening.

 We hope you enjoy making your masks.
 We'd LOVE to see what you come up with.